etiennebacher/tidypolars/tests/testthat/_snaps/compute.md

     Condition
       Warning:
-      The `streaming` argument of `compute()` is deprecated as of tidypolars 0.14.0. i Use `engine = "old-streaming"` for traditional streaming mode. i Use `engine = "streaming"` for the new streaming mode. i Use `engine = "in-memory"` for non-streaming mode.
+      The `streaming` argument of `compute()` is deprecated as of tidypolars 0.14.0. i Use `engine = "streaming"` for the new streaming mode. i Use `engine = "in-memory"` for non-streaming mode.